John Couch Adams: Lunar theory – Secular acceleration of the Moon

-The Leonids
+Leonids

 The great meteor shower of November 1866 turned his attention to the Leonids, whose probable path and period had already been discussed and predicted by Hubert Anson Newton in 1864.
 Newton had asserted that the longitude of the ascending node, that marked where the shower would occur, was increasing and the problem of explaining this variation attracted some of Europe's leading astronomers.

 Using a powerful and elaborate analysis, Adams ascertained that this cluster of meteors, which belongs to the Solar System, traverses an elongated ellipse in 33.25 years, and is subject to definite perturbations from the larger planets, Jupiter, Saturn, and Uranus.
 These results were published in 1867.
 Some experts consider this Adams's most substantial achievement.
 His "definitive orbit" for the Leonids coincided with that of the comet 55P/Tempel-Tuttle and thereby suggested the, later widely accepted, close relationship between comets and meteors.

 Later career

 Ten years later, George William Hill described a novel and elegant method for attacking the problem of lunar motion.
 Adams briefly announced his own unpublished work in the same field, which, following a parallel course had confirmed and supplemented Hill's.

 Over a period of forty years, he periodically addressed the determination of the constants in Carl Friedrich Gauss's theory of terrestrial magnetism.
 Again, the calculations involved great labour, and were not published during his lifetime.
 They were edited by his brother, William Grylls Adams, and appear in the second volume of the collected Scientific Papers.
 Numerical computation of this kind might almost be described as his pastime.
 He calculated the Euler–Mascheroni constant, perhaps somewhat eccentrically, to 236 decimal places and evaluated the Bernoulli numbers up to the 62nd.

 Adams had boundless admiration for Newton and his writings and many of his papers bear the cast of Newton's thought.
 In 1872, Isaac Newton Wallop, 5th Earl of Portsmouth, donated his private collection of Newton's papers to Cambridge University.
 Adams and G. G. Stokes took on the task of arranging the material, publishing a catalogue in 1888.

 The post of Astronomer Royal was offered him in 1881, but he preferred to pursue his teaching and research in Cambridge.
 He was British delegate to the International Meridian Conference at Washington in 1884, when he also attended the meetings of the British Association at Montreal and of the American Association at Philadelphia.